cappig/blog/content/_about.md

 This site is hosted on the remnants of an old Asus laptop that sits bellow my table.
 It's generated from markdown sources using jinja html templates and some trivial python code.

 You can find me and my code on [Github](https://github.com/cappig).
 You can e-mail me at <matt@cappig.dev>.

+### Legal

+The SVG graphics are all public domain works from Wikimedia Commons.
+Most can be found [here](https://commons.wikimedia.org/w/index.php?title=Category:Typographic_ornaments_in_SVG).

+All content is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+All code is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).